iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.phe.couchto5K 3 reviews"/>
 </p>

+> This app would be great if it didn't keep cutting out several times during your run!
+I have to add a seperate timer to keep track of how long I'm running for which isn't ideal.
+The advice & encouragement is helpful though and it's great to realise your progression as the weeks add up.<br> :date: __2021-06-11 09:38:58__

+> Was great but now keeps shutting down towards the end of my run<br> :date: __2021-06-06 17:15:17__

 > App has a glitch from week 4.
 The voice is out of sync with the timer which is really off putting and have to check the timer while running.
 If I open another app for example to change my music this app stops working and have to start the run again and skip to where I was.
 Not ideal while running.
 Would be a great app if it didn't have bugs.
 Finally completed the couch to 5k app, really helped me get fitness up<br> :date: __2021-06-02 21:33:32__